Gender equality is no longer a choice for companies. It is not only about fairness, but about business success.

 A free tool to evaluate gender equality

 For those willing to roll up their sleeves and move beyond good intentions, the first step is knowing where you are and what you are doing.
-With this goal in mind, the Inter-American Investment Corporation and the Multilateral Investment Fund, along with UN Global Compact, UN Women and other public and private partners, have created a tool to help companies assess their gender equality performance.
+With this goal in mind, IDB Invest (formerly known as Inter-American Investment Corporation) and the Multilateral Investment Fund, along with UN Global Compact, UN Women and other public and private partners, have created a tool to help companies assess their gender equality performance.
 The tool follows the UN Women’s Empowerment Principles (WEPs) to unleash the potential of women in the workplace, marketplace and the community.

 The assessment is free and confidential and can be done by any company from any sector in any country.
 It looks at corporate policies in place and evaluates the extent to which firms provide equal opportunities, adequate work life balance, support to gender equality in the supply chain and respect to women’s rights in local communities.

 The tool has far-reaching potential for companies.
 Designed with the feedback of nearly 200 companies worldwide, the tool has proven to be eye opening for the firms that participated in the pilot phase.
 Some found that the assessment made them rethink their approach to gender equality in procurement and marketing, while others said it compelled senior management to improve processes.
 Others highlighted that the tool provided a road map to better integrate gender initiatives into the broader company’s strategy.